liquibase/liquibase-test-harness/README.md

 ### Adding a change object test
-1) Go to `src/test/resources/changelogs` and add the xml changeset for the change type you want to test.
+1) Go to `src/main/resources/liquibase/sdk/test/changelogs` and add the xml (or other) changeset for the change type you want to test.
   - The framework tries to rollback changes after deploying them to DB.
 If liquibase knows how to do a rollback for that particular changeset, it will automatically do that.
 If not, you will need to provide the rollback by yourself.
 To learn more about rollbacks read [Rolling back changesets](https://docs.liquibase.com/workflows/liquibase-community/using-rollback.html) article.
-2) Go to `src/test/resources/expectedSQL` and add the expected generated SQL.
+2) Go to `src/main/resources/liquibase/sdk/test/expectedSQL` and add the expected generated SQL.
  - You will need to add this under the database specific folder.
-Currently, we only have Postgresql & MySQL folders.
  - NOTE: If your changeset will generate multiple SQL statements, you should add each SQL statement as a separate line.
 (See `renameTable.sql` in the postgres folder for an example.)
  - If you would like to test another DB type, please add the requisite folder.
-3) Go to `src/test/resources/expectedSnapshot` and add the expected DB Snapshot results.
+3) Go to `src/main/resources/liquibase/sdk/test/expectedSnapshot` and add the expected DB Snapshot results.
   - To verify the absence of an object in a snapshot (such as with drop* commands) add `"_noMatch": true,` to that tree level where the missing object should be verified.
   See [dropSequence.json](src/test/resources/expectedSnapshot/postgresql/dropSequence.json) as an example.
   - You will need to add this under the database specific folder.
-Currently, we only have Postgresql & MySQL folders.
   - If you would like to test another DB type, please add the requisite folder.
-4) Go to your IDE and run the test class `ChangeObjectsTest.groovy`
+4) Go to your IDE and run the test class `ChangeObjectTests.groovy` (or BaseLiquibaseSdkSuite, or LiquibaseSdkSuite , they work same as for now)

 ## Running the integration test suite is as easy as one-two-three
 1) Make sure you have docker container up and running first